microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 connect to Azure to find new instances every time they launch the terminal.
 To enable scenarios like this, we'll add an additional setting, `disabledProfileSources`.
 This is an array of guids.
-If any guids are in that list, then those dynamic profile generators _won't_ be run, supressing those profiles from appearing in the profiles list.
+If any guids are in that list, then those dynamic profile generators _won't_ be run, suppressing those profiles from appearing in the profiles list.

+If a dynamic profile generator needs to "delete" a profile, this will also work naturally with the above rules.
+Lets examine the case where the user has uninstalled the Ubuntu distro.
+When the WSL generator runs, it won't create the Ubuntu profile.
+When we get to the Ubuntu profile in the user's settings, it'll have a `source`, but we won't already have a profile with that `guid` and `source`.
+So we'll just ignore it, because whatever source for that profile doesn't want it anymore.
+Effectively, this will act like it was "deleted", though the artifacts still remain untouched in the user's json.

 #### What if a dynamic profile is removed, but it's the default?

-We should probably add an extra validation step at the end of serializing to ensure that the default profile isn't a hidden profile.
-If the user's set default profile is a hidden profile, we'll just set the first non-hidden profile as the default profile.
+I'll direct our attention to [#1348] - Display a specific error for not finding the default profile.
+When we're done loading, and we determine that the default profile doesn't exist in the finalized list of profiles, we'll display a dialog to the user.
+This includes both hidden profiles and dynamic profiles that have been "deleted".
+We'll temporarily use the _first_ profile instead.

 ### Powershell Core & the Defaults